Skip to content

 • South Gate: Horse

-At the East Gate lies the Yamashila, a black stone step where tradition asks you to symbolically leave behind negative karmas.
-You step on it, say “Jai Jagannath”, and enter with your better self—leaving behind bad karmas and committing to good karmas going forward.
+At the East Gate lies the Yamashila, where tradition asks you to leave behind negative karmas and enter with renewed intent.

 The Legendary Temple Kitchen